Formal plethories: The structure of the category of formal module schemes

+\end{thm} The Pr\"ufer condition is not used for the construction of $\Fr_\N$. \begin{proof} The proof will proceed in two steps, constructing left adjoints $\Fr^\N$ and $\Fr^\Z$ for each forgetful functor in the factorization

+where $\fModSchf{k}{\N}$ denotes the category of flat formal graded commutative monoid schemes.
+Both adjoints will be free in the larger categories of not necessarily flat formal schemes.
+We will call the left adjoints of the level of representing objects (where, of course, they are right adjoints) $\Gamma^\Z$ and $\Gamma_\N$, respectively.

-\begin{lemma} The forgetful functor $V\colon \fModSch{k}{\Z} \to \Sch{k}$ has a left adjoint $\Fr$. \end{lemma} \begin{proof} Let $F \in \Sch{k}$.
-We will construct the left adjoint $\Fr$ as $\Fr = \Spf{\Gamma(\Reg{F})}$ for a certain functor $\Gamma$.
-This should be the cofree cocommutative cogroup object in pro-algebras.
-Since as a right adjoint, $\Gamma$ has to commute with limits, it suffices to construct $\Gamma(A)$ for a constant pro-algebra $A \in \Alg_k$.
-In the setting of algebras instead of pro-algebras, an explicit description of the cofree bialgebra on an algebra is quite hard (see \cite[Chapter VI]{sweedler:hopf-algebras}, \cite{peterson-taft} for fields, \cite{takeuchi:commutative-cocommutative} for characteristic $p$, \cite{fox:cofree} for the general noncocommutative case) unless one restricts to \emph{irreducible} coalgebras \cite{newman-radford:cofree}, and the antipode is yet another problem \cite{agore:cofree-hopf}.
-The situation for pro-algebras is actually much simpler and resembles the irreducible case.
+The functor $\Gamma^\Z$ should be the cofree cocommutative cogroup object in pro-algebras.
+In the setting of algebras instead of pro-algebras, an explicit description of the cofree bialgebra on an algebra is quite hard (see \cite[Chapter VI]{sweedler:hopf-algebras}, \cite{peterson-taft} for fields, \cite{takeuchi:commutative-cocommutative} for characteristic $p$, \cite{fox:cofree} for the general noncocommutative case) unless one restricts to \emph{conilpotent} coalgebras \cite{newman-radford:cofree}, and the antipode is yet another problem solved over fields in \cite{agore:cofree-hopf}.
+More recently, Porst \cite{porst:limits-and-colimits, porst:universal-constructions,porst:subcategories} showed the existence of cofree (cocommutative) Hopf algebras over any ring with adjoint functor theorem methods; unfortunately these proofs do not generalize easily because they require a generator for the category of algebras.
+The category $\Pro-\Alg_k$ does not have a generator.
+However, the situation for pro-algebras is simpler in other respects and resembles the conilpotent case.
+Note that the inclusion $\Alg_k \to \Pro-\Alg_k$ wil \emph{not} send the cofree construction to the cofree construction!